instacount/instacount-java-client/README.md

 A Java client for accessing the Instacount API.
 This client is built using (Feign)[https://github.com/Netflix/feign] by Netflix.

 # Maven
-We haven't published this client to Maven Central, but will be shortly.
+We haven't published this client to Maven Central yet, but will shortly.
 In the meantime, you will need to download the client from here, and include the following dependency information:

     <dependency>